GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The efficiency of the code decreases with an increase in the number of people working on the program.
-The most efficient programs are written by a single person.
+> ### How do we convince people that in programming simplicity and clarity — in short: what mathematicians call "elegance" — are not a dispensable luxury, but a crucial matter that decides between success and failure?
 >
-> ~ *Charles Simonyi*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts